 Reclamation has worked with the Upper Colorado Recovery Program to implement the Larval Trigger Study Plan (LTSP) since 2012, which involves timing spring peak flows with the emergence of larval razorback sucker.
 The goal of these operations is to provide the larval fish access to rearing habitat in floodplain wetlands.
 Thousands of wild spawned razorback sucker have resulted from these operations since their implementation, which is a significant step toward recovery of razorback sucker.
 In 2019 and in 2020, Reclamation operated Flaming Gorge Dam to provide several days of access to floodplain wetlands for larval fish, which resulted in production of several hundred razorback sucker in 2019 (plus at least two, wild-spawned bonytail) but only 32 fish in 2020 due to excessive growth of cattails.
 Also, during 2020, was the first year in which LTSP-produced razorback sucker were documented as mature fish on a spawning bar near Jensen, Utah, the first evidence of recruitment to adulthood resulting from the LTSP process.
 Due to these ongoing efforts, 2022 proved to be an exceptionally bountiful year for wetland-reared razorback sucker in the Green River, with old reproduction records being shattered.
+During 2024, 67 razorback sucker were produced in three of the managed wetlands (Stirrup, Stewart Lake and Matheson), tagged, then stocked into the Green and Colorado Rivers.
+There were also 40 young of the year bonytail harvested during the draining of Stewart Lake in 2024.
+Those 40 fished had remarkable growth with the largest being 252 mm and all but six were greater than 150 mm.
 In addition to the aforementioned LTSP, LaGory et al., (2019) study plans also include experimental, elevated base flows for improvement of Colorado pikeminnow rearing habitats, and an experimental flow spike to disadvantage smallmouth bass.
 Flow spikes were conducted in 2021 and 2022, and preliminary results suggest the experiment was at least partially successful in reducing smallmouth bass reproductive success.
 Results of elevated base flow experiments are still being evaluated.
 Collectively, experiments described in LaGory et al. (2019) form the backbone of Reclamation's adaptive management approach to assisting in recovery of endangered fish below Flaming Gorge Dam.

 The interagency agreement between Reclamation and Ashley National Forest (U.S. Forest Service, USFS) for joint management of facilities within the primary jurisdiction area expired December 31, 2013, and the U.S. Forest Service declined to enter into another agreement.
 As a result, operation of the visitor center is now Reclamation's sole responsibility.
 The visitor center is operated under a license agreement with the Intermountain Natural History Association (INHA) from April to mid-October.
-The license is being renewed in 2024 for another 5-year term.
-The license agreement is currently being renewed in spring 2024 for another 5-year term.
-INHA reports that 58,333 people visited the center from April-October of 2023.
+The license was renewed in 2024 for another 5-year term.
+INHA reports that 45,483 people visited the center from April-October of 2024.
 Public tours are no longer offered at this location, but a portion of the walkway across the dam was opened and allowed visitors to view the riverside of the dam.